Hydraulic Calculation Examples

 Fire sprinkler system in a tree pipe work configuration

-For complex buildings such as schools, residential care homes and systems which require a dry fire sprinkler installation to be installed, a tree system can be the way to go.
-The pipe work in tree work configurations can be sized in a conventional way by using pre sized pipe tables for the number of sprinkler heads or by fully calculating the hydraulics by hand without much difficulty, but even for small systems, they are still very time consuming and prone to human error.
+For complex buildings such as schools, residential care homes and systems that require a dry fire sprinkler installation, a tree system can be the way to go.
+The pipe work in tree work configurations can be sized in a conventional way by using pre-sized pipe tables for the number of sprinkler heads or by fully calculating the hydraulics by hand without much difficulty, but even for small systems, they are still very time-consuming and prone to human error.

 By using FHC you have all the advantages of full hydraulic calculations in helping you reduce your pipe sizes and/or the water demand.
-Furthermore, the calculations will not have the human error factor and will only take a fraction of a seconded to calculate allowing you the designer more time to optimises the system and reduce costs.
+Furthermore, the calculations will not have the human error factor and will only take a fraction of a second to calculate, allowing you, the designer, more time to optimise the system and reduce costs.

 Deluge fire protection system

 Deluge installation of any type can be modelled with the FHC program.
-In this example, medium velocity sprayers are protecting a vertical cylinder.
+In this example, medium-velocity sprayers protect a vertical cylinder.
 Within the FHC hydraulic model, we specified an area for each nozzle and a minimum design density of 10 mm/min.

 NFPA 750 hydraulic calculation for a water mist system

 A calculation for a high-pressure water mist fire protection system designed to NFPA 750.
-For high-pressure systems, you should use the Darcy-Weisbach pressure loss equation which can take into account both the fluids absolute viscosity (centipoises) and the density of the fluid.
+For high-pressure systems, you should use the Darcy-Weisbach pressure loss equation, which accounts for both the fluid's absolute viscosity (centipoises) and its density.

-The water supply can be from a pressurised cylinder, constant pressure pump or any other type of water supply.
+The water supply can be from a pressurised cylinder, a constant pressure pump, or any other type of water supply.
 Custom nozzle and pipe data files can be used for the hydraulic modelling of water mist systems.
-Canute can provide customised pipe data files and nozzle data files based on any water mist manufacturer data.
+Canute can provide customised pipe data files and nozzle data files based on any water mist manufacturer's data.

 Hydraulic calculation for EN 12854 High Hazard roof system

 FHC is being used to hydraulically module an EN 12845 high hazard fire sprinkler system.
-The system is for roof protection only and is designed to provide 10mm/min density over 260m2.
+The system is for roof protection only and is designed to provide a density of 10mm/min over 260 m2.

 Storage tank protected with a foam pourer system designed to NFAP 11

 This hydraulic model represents a large storage tank with a fixed cone roof and is protected by three foam chambers.
-The foam chambers are located above the liquid level of the tank and the deflector is located inside the tank to distribute the foam solution over the surface.
+The foam chambers are located above the tank's liquid level, and the deflector is inside the tank to distribute the foam solution across the surface.

 The tank in this example has a diameter of 30m and therefore a surface area of 707m2.
-If we base the design density on 4.1 mm/min this will give us a minimum flow rate of 2899 L/min and will require a minimum of two foam chambers but to give a give faster foam distribution we have used three.
-Also, the volume of foam from each pourer is also reduced which will allow for a smaller riser pipe to each of the foam chambers.
+If we base the design density on 4.1 mm/min, this will give us a minimum flow rate of 2899 L/min and will require a minimum of two foam chambers, but to give a faster foam distribution, we have used three.
+Also, the volume of foam from each pourer is reduced, which will allow for a smaller riser pipe to each of the foam chambers.
 For this design, we have used 80mm Viking Model FC foam chambers and each chamber will protect the 236m2 area and require a minimum of 699 L/min discharge.
-By using the manufacturer's design table we can determine that we will require a minimum pressure of 4.14 Bar at the foam chamber inlet.
+By using the manufacturer's design table, we can determine that we will require a minimum pressure of 4.14 Bar at the foam chamber inlet.

-You can find out more information about protection to storage tanks in NFPA 11: Standard for low, medium, and high-expansion foam
+You can find out more information about protection of storage tanks in NFPA 11: Standard for low, medium, and high-expansion foam

 Hydraulic calculation for a fire hydrant system

-FHC can hydraulically model fire hydrant systems, configured as simple layout or loop systems.
-Any number of hydrants can be flowing, and you can specify different flow and pressure from each hydrant if required.
+FHC can hydraulically model fire hydrant systems, configured as simple layouts or loop systems.
+Any number of hydrants can be flowing, and you can specify different flow rates and pressures for each hydrant if required.

-If the hydrant system is to be fed from a pump supply, then you can determine the actual flow rate from the hydrants or minimize the pipe sizes by using FHC's auto pipe size command.
+If the hydrant system is to be fed from a pump supply, you can determine the actual flow rate from the hydrants or minimise pipe sizes using FHC's auto pipe size command.